SOOTSOAP for when soap doesn’t cut it

 But the intense photography was hiding a tremendously deeper objective.
 It is about the cold and hard reality of our front line workers.
 The men and women who day in and day out run out to make a difference in our lives at moments when it means the most.

 For these front line workers, Firefighters in particular, the fight is not over when the fire is out.
 They go back to their homes and families with many remnants of their day.
 The amount of toxins that can be found in modern day constructions is mind boggling.
-Now imagine setting all of these chemical coated items…God only knows the hell they might unleash.
+Now imagine setting all of these chemical coated items on fire…God only knows the hell they might unleash.
 It’s nothing short of a chemical nightmare.
 This stuff is getting on their gear, skin, and hair.
 And we’re not talking about what’s getting in their lungs.

 We want to think that upon their return to the station people and gear go through some sort of decontamination shower before they head home.
 The gear does get special attention but these contaminates are getting through and seeping into the skin.
 For Firefighters there is no deep cleaning soap available.
 They have access to the same things you and I pick up at the grocery and/or pharmacy.

-SOOTSOAP is the result of a long and determined quest of a Firefighter’s wife, Dee.
+SOOTSOAP is the result of a long and determined quest of a Firefighter’s spouse, Dee.
 After a “live” fire drill her Firefighter Pete came home.
 As he still smelt of fire, Dee inquired why he didn’t wash up before his return.
 She was told that he had already taken 3 showers.
 At this point Dee realized that regular soaps weren’t cutting it.
 They were not actually cleaning much off.
 The smell of smoke was a loud ringing bell saying that many things that should have been washed off were still there.

 Something had to be done and she set her mind to find a better, healthier solution.
 It was obvious that just making another soap was not the answer.
 If you are trying to wash away chemicals, the last thing you want do is make another soap packed with chemicals.
 It was clear that it had to be natural.
 In this quest she came to discover that Binchotan Charcoal (White Charcoal) was the answer she had been looking for.
 White charcoal is made from the branches of the Japanese oak tree.